auremoser/web-coding/syllabus.md

 ####ASSIGNMENT
 1. Find some time-series or statistical data.
 2. Think about the narrative that you might build around it.
-3. Write a pitch (a few ¶s) explaining your story and linking to the data.
+3. Write a pitch (< 3 ¶s) explaining your story and linking to the data.
 4. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.

-###10/7/15
+5. Use your practice exercise to defend your pitch with a prototype.

+##10/7/15
 (COUNTER)MAPS AND CARTOGRAPHICS

 ![Losing Ground](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/losing.jpg)